 \item (Mean independence) $\E[Y(\t) \vert D, X=x] = \E[Y(\t) \vert X=x]$, and \item (Overlap) $\P[\D = \t \vert X = x]) \geq p_{\min} > 0$ for all $\t \in \NTbar$. \end{enumerate} \end{assumption} This assumption is a form of ``ignorability'' coined by \citeasnoun{Rosenbaum-Rubin1983_Bmka}.
 This model allows arbitrary treatment effect heterogeneity in observables, but not unobservables.
 This assumption is standard in the program evaluation literature, and its plausibility has been discussed at length, so we omit a general discussion (see, e.g., \citeasnoun{Imbens2004_REStat}, \citeasnoun[Chapter 21]{Wooldridge2010_book}, and references therein).
 However, in the context of model selection, three remarks are warranted.

-First, in place of Assumption \ref{mean inde}, it is more common to instead assume full conditional independence: $Y \inde \D \vert X$.
+First, in place of \ref{mean inde}, it is more common to instead assume full conditional independence: $Y \inde \D \vert X$.
 However, as observed by \citeasnoun{Heckman-Ichimura-Todd1997_REStud}, the weaker mean independence is sufficient.
 For our purposes, the ``gap'' between the two assumptions is important.
 Suppose full independence holds only conditional on a set of variables strictly larger than the variables entering the mean functions (e.g.\ the excess variables affect higher moments).
-In this case, because mean independence is still sufficient, we need not aim to select the larger set of covariates.
-Our results of course hold under full independence, which is important for the efficiency discussed in Section \ref{sec-efficiency} below.
+In this case, because mean independence is still sufficient, we need not aim to select the larger set.
+Full independence is important for the efficiency discussed in Section \ref{sec-efficiency}.

-Second, the covariate set may, in general, include instruments for treatment status, but they are not known to be such.
-This is standard in the literature, but generally left implicit in discussions of the ignorability assumption.
+Second, the covariates may, in general, include instruments for treatment status, but they are not known as such.
+This is standard, but left implicit, in discussions of ignorability.
 If instruments are present, and selected for estimation, efficiency suffers but unbiasedness is not harmed.
 Efficiency bounds in this context typically (implicitly) assume there are no instruments in $X$.
-Note that Assumption \ref{overlap} rules out perfect predictors.
+Assumption \ref{overlap} rules out perfect predictors.
 Section \ref{sec-efficiency} offers further discussion.

 Finally, the main drawback of Assumption \ref{mean inde} is that it does not give identification of average effects on transformations of $Y(\t)$.
 However, we are expressly interested in model selection on the mean function of the level of $Y(\t)$, and hence Assumption \ref{mean inde} is more natural.
 To operationalize model selection, structure must be placed on $\E[Y(\t) \vert X = x]$, and hence functional form conditions tied to mean independence are not limiting per se.
 If the parameter of interest is changed, say to $\E[\log(Y(\t))]$, and a sparsity assumption is made for $\E[\log(Y(\t)) \vert X = x]$, then our method applies.